We’ve found seven of London’s best parks that you’re legally allowed to fire up a BBQ in.

 If your office is fairly central, this would be a good one to get to for a post work, late afternoon sizzler.
 It’s the largest square in London, so there’s plenty of space to sit around a barbie and soak up the sun.

-Burgess Park boasts a mahoosive 56 acres of greenness (although it’s kinda dry and yellowy at the moment, because heat) and, until the clock strikes 9 every day, you can BBQ until your heart’s content.
+Burgess Park boasts a mahoosive 56 acres of greenness (although it tends to go kinda dry and yellowy during periods of high heat) and, until the clock strikes 9 every day, you can BBQ until your heart’s content.
 Situated around an idyllic lake, you’ll find two designated BBQ areas.
 Take your own disposable BBQ or use one of their built in stands (just note that you’ll need to bring your own charcoal).
 Find out more about the do’s and don’ts of BBQing at Burgess Park here.

 This is a little out of the way for some, but if you’re planning an IKEA Croydon trip anytime soon, partner it with a visit to this luscious, green park afterwards.
 You’ll probably need it.
 The River Wandle runs through this large 58 hectare leafy space, and there are BBQ stands ready and waiting.
 See here for more info.
-(Please note that they’re trialling a new system, so you’ll need to actually book a BBQ slot.
-See the link for details re: how.)
+(Please note that the system is under review after some abuse last year, so keep an eye on their website for updates about 2019)

 You can actually have a barbecue at any of the parks in Islington, and most of the parks in Camden (excluding Hampstead Heath, Regents Park and Primrose Hill).
 For a list of all Islington parks, see here.
 And for all Camden parks, see here.
 Remember to practise responsible barbecuing: take some water with you to put out your fire once you’re finished, and don’t forget to dispose of your BBQ and charcoal.